sqlviz/sqlviz/chartly/README.md

 ### MySQL
 TODO add this to deploy.sh
 ```
+CREATE DATABASE IF NOT EXISTS django;
-CREATE DATABASE IF NOT EXISTS DJANGO;
+CREATE DATABASE IF NOT EXISTS scratch;

-CREATE USER DJANGO IDENTIFIED BY DJANGO;
+CREATE USER django IDENTIFIED BY django;
+GRANT ALL ON `django`.* TO 'django'@'127.0.0.1'
-GRANT ALL ON DJANGO.* TO DJANGO;
+GRANT ALL ON ON `scatch`.* TO 'django'@'127.0.0.1';

 ```

 ### Create Django Encryped Keys